Ruth Ann Minner: Governor of Delaware

 Minner was elected Governor of Delaware on November 7, 2000.
 She had secured the Democratic nomination after her long years in the General Assembly, as Lieutenant Governor and her demonstrated ability to run a campaign by her large statewide victory margins in 1992 and 1996.
-Her opponent in 2000 was Republican John M. Burris, who had barely survived a bitter September primary contest with retired judge William Swain Lee.
+Her opponent in 2000 was Republican John M. Burris, who had barely survived a bitter September primary contest with retired judge Bill Lee.
 Minner won easily.
-As the incumbent lieutenant governor, Minner took office upon the resignation of Governor Thomas R. Carper on January 3, 2001, after he was elected to a seat in the U.S. Senate.
+As the incumbent lieutenant governor, Minner took office upon the resignation of Governor Tom Carper on January 3, 2001, after he was elected to a seat in the U.S. Senate; those extra two weeks of tenure, along with her full two terms as governor make her the longest serving governor in Delaware history.
 Upon completing the unexpired term, Minner began her first full term on January 16, 2001, and was elected to a second term in 2004.
 She served as the first female president of the Council of State Governments in 2005.

-Minner was Delaware's fourth consecutive two-term governor and largely continued the business-oriented policies and bipartisan, consensus style begun by her Republican predecessor, Pierre S. du Pont IV.
+Minner was Delaware's fourth consecutive two-term governor and largely continued the business-oriented policies and bipartisan, consensus style begun by her Republican predecessor, Pete du Pont.
 She was usually described as a "middle-of-the-road politician, with conservative fiscal views but progressive social policies."
 As governor, she worked to decrease cancer rates in Delaware, saying she "was determined to reduce Delaware's high cancer rates.
 A task force ... has created a road map of specific steps necessary ... and I am implementing that plan.
 [One] result has been ... the Clean Indoor Air Act, which has reduced cancerous pollutants in Delaware's restaurants, bars and casinos by more than 90 percent."